dcristobalhMad/node-port-report/README.md

 - serviceaccount.yaml: the service account for the cronjob with the aws role attached
 - kustomization.yaml: the kustomization file to deploy all the previous files

-The cronjob will run the script and will push the report to the S3 bucket.
+The cronjob will run the script and will push the report to the S3 bucket called "s3-report-bucket-diego"

 ## Fetch report